Rise of mid-range smartphones

 Another knock-on effect of Covid-19 is the conversion of smartphone holdouts to smartphone users.

-Those still using feature phones may be convinced to switch after seeing the need for smartphones during a lockdown to access essential services such as food and grocery deliveries, says Mr Varun Mishra, research analyst at Counterpoint.
+Those still using a feature phone may be convinced to switch after seeing the need for a smartphone during a lockdown to access essential services such as food and grocery deliveries, says Mr Varun Mishra, research analyst at Counterpoint Research.

+"After all, if one is already at home, then one would likely use a PC anyway," says Mr Ma.

-This trend, says Mr Ryan Reith, program vice-president at IDC, will result in smartphone makers pricing their upcoming 5G models even more aggressively than expected prior to the pandemic.
+This trend, says Mr Ryan Reith, programme vice-president at IDC, will result in smartphone-makers pricing their upcoming 5G models even more aggressively than expected prior to the pandemic.